 After I just finished taking my pictures, my son was already here.
 And picked one ball, giving me a thumbs up.
-My 14-year old is the biggest fan in the family of these yummy home made chocolate balls, he is into chocolate, into coconut, and all things sweet.
+My 14-year old is the biggest fan in the family of these yummy home made low carb chocolate cream cheese balls: He is into chocolate, into coconut, and all things sweet.
 So am I, and that’s why finding delicious sugar-free treats is paramount for me on low carb.
 So here we go, with a delicious fresh plate of these chocolatey balls, paired with fresh strawberries.
 Yum!

-Once they are covered with coconut, better put your low carb chocolate balls into a flat glass jar and refrigerate them first.
-That will solidify the balls which are quite warm and soft after the kneading and rolling.
-The coconut oil will harden again.
-It will be a cleaner affair to serve and eat them.
+BUT!
+It is better to first put your truffles into a flat glass jar and refrigerate them for a short while.
+That will solidify the balls which are quite warm and soft after all the kneading and rolling.

 This recipe yields 25-30 balls if you make them in what I call two bite size: Smaller than table tennis balls but bigger than glass marbles.
-For me it yielded 27 just now.
 If you prefer really small one-bite size truffles, that’s fine too as there is no baking time to adjust for smaller size.
-You’ll just end up with more pieces.
+You’ll just end up with more pieces to serve.

 Delicious chocolate cream cheese balls!
 Enjoy these no-bake low carb truffles made with cocoa, ground almonds and cream cheese, and covered with coconut flakes.
 Best served with fresh strawberries!